AI Summary

 Case Overview

-The Republic vs. The High Court, Accra (General Jurisdiction 11) Ex Parte: Anas Aremeyaw Anas Kennedy Ohene Agyapong is a Supreme Court case involving a defamation suit and allegations of judicial bias.
-The applicant, Anas Aremeyaw Anas, sought to invoke the supervisory jurisdiction of the Supreme Court to quash a High Court judgment.
+The Republic vs. The High Court, Accra (General Jurisdiction 11) Ex Parte: Anas Aremeyaw Anas Kennedy Ohene Agyapong is a Supreme Court case regarding a defamation suit filed by Anas Aremeyaw Anas against Kennedy Ohene Agyapong.
+The applicant sought an order of certiorari to quash the judgment of the High Court, which dismissed his claims.

 Area of Law

-This case falls under the area of law known as Defamation, specifically focusing on the principles of jurisdiction, judicial bias, and the appropriate use of certiorari.
+This case falls under the area of law known as Defamation.

 Key Legal Issue